 Considerations for assessing All-in-one software

 - The “fully integrated” solution is actually a combination of different integration technologies.
-Theses range from flat-file import/exports to an assortment of web services options.
+These range from flat-file import/exports to an assortment of web service options.

 Why best-of-breed is generally more successful

-It is important to remember that the best-of-breed solution provides specific benefits all-in-one software often fall far short of:
+It is important to remember that the best-of-breed solution provides specific benefits that all-in-one software often falls far short of:

-- There is actually more integration flexibility, as best-of-breed vendors have more expertise with data transfer to/from their solution.
-Best-of-breed vendors make it a priority to integrate with, for example, the best HR technology localised by country and providing the APIs to work with a diverse ecosystem.
+- There is more integration flexibility, as best-of-breed vendors have more expertise with data transfer to/from their solution.
+Best-of-breed vendors make it a priority to integrate with, for example, the best HR technology localized by country and provide the APIs to work with a diverse ecosystem.

-- For best-of-breed vendors it’s in their interest to ensure that you get the maximum return on investment from their system.
+- For best-of-breed vendors, it’s in their interest to ensure you get the maximum return on investment from their system.
 After all, if you don’t like the service or the product, it’s relatively easy to switch from one provider to another.
-With most all-in-one platforms you must replace the entire platform if you aren’t happy.
-You can’t replace just the specific piece that isn’t meeting your standards.
+With most all-in-one platforms, you must replace the entire platform if you aren’t happy.
+You can’t replace just the piece that isn’t meeting your standards.
 This often means having to invest in another six-month project.

-In the end, you will benefit from having a tool that is truly excellent at one task.
-It provides you with a greater chance of meeting your business requirements and operational objectives.
-Assemble a collection of best-of-breed solutions, for only those functions you need.
+Ultimately, you will benefit from a truly excellent tool for one task.
+It gives you a greater chance of meeting your business requirements and operational objectives.
+Assemble a collection of best-of-breed solutions for only those functions you need.
 Your business will have a powerful suite of tools that perform each function perfectly to drive your processes.
 Most importantly, you will never end up paying for unwanted and unused functionality.